 This is a financial life-changer.

-It doesn’t take a lot of time (15 minutes at the end of each day), and it will help you spot any spending habits that may be sneakily eating into your money, like the four takeaways you order every week.
+It doesn’t take a lot of time (15 minutes at the end of each day), and it will help you spot any spending habits that may be sneakily eating into your money, like the four goPuff orders you make every weekend.

 3. Take advantage of loyalty schemes and membership cards